click-contrib/click-option-group/README.md

 but it has no functionality for creating option groups.

-Option groups are convenient mechanism for logical structuring CLI, also it allows you to set specific behavior and set the relation between options (Mutually exclusive options for example).
+Option groups are convenient mechanism for logical structuring CLI, also it allows you to set specific behavior and set the relation between options (mutually exclusive options for example).
 Moreover, [argparse](https://docs.python.org/3/library/argparse.html) stdlib package contains this functionality out of the box.

-At the same time, I see a need for this functionality among users of Click.
+At the same time, many Click users need this functionality.
 You can read interesting discussions about it in the following issues:

 * https://github.com/pallets/click/issues/257